-Pleurisy means inflammation of the pleura, the membrane that covers the lungs and lines the inside of the chest cavity.
-Depending on its cause, pleurisy can be associated with an accumulation of fluid in the space between the lungs and chest wall called a pleural effusion, or it can be dry pleurisy, which has no fluid accumulation.
+Pleurisy means inflammation of the pleura, the membrane that lines the lungs within the chest cavity.
+Depending on its cause, pleurisy can be associated with an accumulation of fluid in the space between the lungs and chest wall (called a pleural effusion) or it can be dry pleurisy, which has no fluid accumulation.

 Pleurisy can develop many ways, including:

-Lung infection — In industrialized nations, bacterial pneumonia (lung infection) resulting from staphylococci, pneumococci, Haemophilus influenzae or other organisms is a frequent cause of pleurisy.
+- Lung infection — In industrialized nations, bacterial pneumonia (lung infection) resulting from staphylococci, pneumococci, Haemophilus influenzae or other organisms is a frequent cause of pleurisy.
 In developing nations where tuberculosis is common, pulmonary tuberculosis is another important cause.
-When pleurisy is caused by a bacterial lung infection, it can be associated with a pus-filled pleural effusion.
+When pleurisy is caused by a bacterial lung infection, it can be associated with a pus-filled pleural effusion (called an empyema).
 Viral lung infections, especially epidemic pleurodynia (an infection usually caused by coxsackieviruses or echoviruses), also can cause pleurisy.

-Rare causes — Radiation therapy (for cancer), a collapsed lung (pneumothorax) and pericarditis (as with severe kidney failure or following a heart attack) all can be associated with pleurisy.
+- Rare causes — Radiation therapy (for cancer), a collapsed lung (pneumothorax) and pericarditis (as with severe kidney failure or following a heart attack) all can be accompanied by pleurisy.

 Pleurisy typically causes a sharp chest pain (pleuritic chest pain) that worsens with breathing in or coughing.
 The pain may start and remain in one specific area of the chest wall, or it may spread to the shoulder or back.
 To ease chest pain from pleurisy, a person with pleurisy often lies on the affected side as a way of limiting movement of the chest wall.
 In rare cases, the chest pain of pleurisy is a fairly constant, dull ache.

 Depending on the specific cause of pleurisy, other symptoms may be present.
 For example, a person with pneumonia may have a high fever, shortness of breath and a cough that produces thick, yellow or dark sputum (mucus).
 A pulmonary embolus may be associated with shortness of breath, a low-grade fever and a cough that brings up small amounts of blood.
-A person with lung cancer may have unexplained weight loss and cough and a strong history of smoking.
-People with rheumatic fever may have pain and swelling in several joints that follow a sore throat.
+A person with lung cancer may have unexplained weight loss and cough.

-Blood tests — Specific blood tests can be used to help diagnose pneumonia, rheumatic fever, pulmonary embolism and lupus.
+- Blood tests — Specific blood tests can be used to help diagnose pneumonia, pulmonary embolism and lupus.